SilbigerLab/Mesocosm_User_Manual/Manuals/README.md

-# Reference Manuals for the equipment and prodcuts of the mobile mesocosm system
+# Reference Manuals for equipment used in the Silbiger Lab Mesocosm